Overview

 Users found it difficult to access the most relevant and latest information on the app

-We interviewed 8 Nan Shan Life policyholders who:
+We interviewed 8 Nan Shan Life policyholders.
+Key questions included:

 1. What did you do on the app last time?